ArweaveAlex/arc-site/src/views/Blog/BlogDetail/MD/introduction.md

 Our next steps focus on enhancing the user experience for both pool operators and contributors, improving asset discoverability, and bridging the gap between the historical/archiving community and the technical crypto community with better tooling and educational resources.

-### Specific updates on our agenda include:

-- Migrating all new archival pools and artifacts onto [AO](https://ao.arweave.dev/).
-- Enabling pool operators to edit and customize pool pages.
-- Introducing multi-wallet operated pools.
-- Implementing automated mining in the UI.

 ## How to get involved

 Now that you understand how the Alex.
 Archive operates and why community archiving is a public good, you may be eager to get involved.
 If interested in starting an archival pool, we recommend checking out the [pool info page](https://alex.arweave.dev/#/create/) and technical [docs](https://alex.arweave.dev/#/docs/introduction).
 Additionally, we have a [contribute info page](https://alex.arweave.dev/#/contribute/) for those interested in contributing to existing pools.